shelter pets in need

 Each order helps pets in need

 Lifelong animal lovers were often faced with a troubling dilemma back in high school.
-Although many of us were very interested in learning about biology, the dread of knowing you'd have to dissect a cat or fetal pig often prevented us from furthering our studies in this area.
-If you took a pass on advanced biology class, or had to endure the dissection of a cat in the lab portion of the class, you'll be interested to hear about a Virginia student named Brynnan and her anti-cat dissection petition you can sign at change.org.
+Although many of us were interested in learning about biology, the dread of knowing you'd have to dissect a cat or fetal pig often prevented us from furthering our studies in this area.
+If you took a pass on advanced biology class or had to endure the dissection of a cat in the lab portion of the course, you'll be interested to hear about a Virginia student named Brynnan and her anti-cat dissection petition at change.org.

-A sensitive animal lover, Brynnan didn’t know how to deal with this troubling situation.
-She talked to her mother Tamira Thayne about it and asked if she could be homeschooled to avoid the trauma of dissecting a companion animal.
-Her mom decided that she would take her out of the school in order to protect her from the psychological distress.
+As a sensitive animal lover, Brynnan wasn't sure how to deal with the situation.
+She talked to her mother, Tamira Thayne, about it and asked if she could be homeschooled to avoid the trauma of dissecting a companion animal.
+Her mom decided it would be best to take her out of school to protect her from psychological distress.

 Top image: change.org

 Embrace your inner feline & shop our entire cat collection - 25% of all proceeds go directly to no-kill animal shelters!